-If you complete your configuration, you can use the command shown below to start the firmware upgrade.
+If you complete your configuration, you can use the command shown below to start the firmware update.

-Now, the command is working and the firmware is downloading from the TFTP server to the time server if you use the view update command.
+Now, the command is working and the firmware is downloading from the TFTP server to the Time server and you use the view update command to get the update status.

-In the time server, it can store two firmware images in two different partitions: 'rootfs1' and 'rootfs2'.
-One of the partitions is chosen for automatically upgrading firmware when the config firmware download command (see page 90) is executed.
+In the Time server, two firmware images can be stored in two different partitions: 'rootfs1' and 'rootfs2'.
+One of the partitions is chosen for automatically updating firmware when the config firmware download command (see page 81) is executed.